ERAU-VEX-Robotics/coding-resources/README.md

 This repository contains various files that serve as useful resources for the programming team, including the club style guide, git policies, and .clang-format file.
 Other important files will be added as they are created.

-This repository is meant to be a unified location for all programmers to visit to access all the resources they may need
+This repository is meant to be a unified location for all programmers to visit to access all the resources they may need.

+The repository should be considered a "living document", i.e. changes will be made to these resources continuously.

 ## Current files